stcorp/muninn/EXTENSIONS.rst

   properties.xml_pi.startTime = datetime.datetime.utcnow()
   ... more of the same ...

-A remote backend plug-in adds the hability of an archive to pull products from remote sources using a protocol beyond the basic file/ftp/http/https protocols.
+A remote backend plug-in adds the ability of an archive to pull products from remote sources using a protocol beyond the basic file/ftp/http/https protocols.